wp-plugins/spam-blip/readme.txt

 == Upgrade Notice ==

 = 1.0.4 =
-* Check with WordPress 3.9.1: OK.
+* Checks with WordPress 3.9.1: OK.

 = 1.0.3 =
 * Checked with shiny new WordPress 3.9, *but* not with PHP 3.5 and